Kentucky Wildcats baseball: History

 The baseball program, partly hampered by being the northernmost school in the heavily warm-weather SEC (until Missouri's arrival in 2013), has historically achieved only modest success at best.
 Under longtime coach Keith Madison (1979–2003), the Wildcats had some good teams.
 However, due to playing in the same league as national powers Florida, LSU (which won five national championships under Skip Bertman from 1991 through 2000), Mississippi State, and South Carolina, regular-season success was rarely rewarded with a postseason berth.
 In 28 years, Madison was only able to lead the Wildcats to two NCAA tournaments, in 1988 and 1993.
 The Wildcats won their first three regional games in 1988 to move to within one win of the CWS, but lost twice in the championship round to 1987 national champion Stanford, which went on to successfully defend its title.

 Wildcats baseball hit bottom at the turn of the 21st century, with only one winning season from 1997 through 2004, and five straight last-place finishes in the SEC East from 2001 through 2005.
 In 2003, after Madison's retirement, Kentucky hired Florida assistant John Cohen as head coach.
 Cohen was able to lead the Cats to a winning overall season in 2005, despite another SEC cellar finish.

-Few could have expected the Cinderella season the Cats would have in 2006.
-They went from worst to first in the SEC, winning a regular-season conference title for the first time in three decades, and being ranked as high as fourth in the country by one major baseball poll during the season.
+The Cats are noted to have had a Cinderella season in 2006.
+The team went from worst to first in the SEC, winning a regular-season conference title for the first time in three decades, and being ranked as high as fourth in the country by one major baseball poll during the season.
 However, the newly energized Kentucky baseball faithful saw the Cats crash out of the SEC tournament early and fail to make it out of the regionals of the NCAA tournament at home.

 There were high hopes for the 2007 team and for the most part they delivered.
 They started the season 19–0 before falling to Arkansas.
 They then fell into a tailspin but rebounded at the end of the year to just miss the SEC playoffs after a Tennessee Volunteers win.
 They finished with a 37–19 record.
 Jason Kipnis, who was an outfielder for that team, is now a second baseman for the Cleveland Indians.